Abhishek0697/starter-academic/content/authors/admin/_index.md

   url: https://www.ece.cmu.edu/

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include Multimodal Machine Learning, integrating knowledge from Vision, Language and Audio modalities.
+bio: My Research interest lies in the Multimodal aspect of Machine Learning, where we integrate knowlegde from Vision, Language and Speech modalities.

 # Interests to show in About widget
 interests: